Love, Health And Wellness

 RELATED: 10 Things To Do When You’re Ready To Overcome Your Depression And Anxiety

 Your family knows you best.
 Indeed, you count on them for support and understanding while you deal with your anxiety or depression.
-And, undoubtedly, they are willing and eager to help.
-But, as with every other relationship, your anxiety and depression can have an impact on them.
+Undoubtedly, they are willing and eager to help.
+But, as with every other relationship, your anxiety and depression can impact them.

 Your anxiety or depression can make you more isolated and withdrawn from your family.
-You might find little enjoyment in life or pleasure in doing things that were once fun.
+You might find little enjoyment or pleasure in doing once fun things.
 Your withdrawal may cause your family to also withdraw from these family activities.

 You may find it challenging to open up and discuss your condition with your family.
-However, despite this "I don't want to talk about it" feeling, your family may become your outlet for your frustration and anger at the situation.
+However, despite this "I don't want to talk about it" feeling, your family may become your outlet for frustration and anger.
 They are closest to you, your safe harbor where you let down.

-Members of your family may also feel guilty at being unable to help you.
+Your family may also feel guilty about being unable to help you.
 At the same time, they may find the situation draining, all while feeling upset and worried for you.
-They may even begin to develop their own psychological issues.
+They may even begin to develop their psychological issues.

 For example, many studies have shown a connection between parental depression and a child's anxiety.
 Young children are the most susceptible to this.
 They may act out and rebel against you.
 As you notice all of this, you may feel even more alone.
 The ones closest to you are drifting further away.